Pictured: The Potocsnak Family Division of Adolescent and Young Adult Medicine's Research Team.

 9/26/16–06/30/2021 (NINR (R01)) This randomized control trial is to test the efficacy of a stepped-care "adaptive" HIV medication adherence intervention for HIV infected adolescents and young adults, ages 16 to 29.
 Stepped care is a healthcare delivery model in which the least resource intensive part of an intervention is delivered first, and only those who do not improve then receive the high intensity, more resource intensive part of an intervention.
 Our intervention begins with two-way daily text messaging aimed at providing social cute to take HIV medications as prescribed.
 For more information and to learn if you are eligible for the study, please visit the Positive STEPS Chicago page.
 Or, contact us at firstname.lastname@example.org or text/call 872.228.9051.

-8/1/15–6/30/20 (RO1 NIH) This is a longitudinal observational study at four sites (Lurie Children’s, Children’s Hospital Los Angeles, Boston Children’s Hospital and the University of California at San Francisco) to examine the outcomes of existing medical treatment protocols for gender dysphoria in two distinct cohorts: youth initiating puberty suppression and youth pursuing testosterone and/or estrogen therapy.
+8/1/15–1/31/2026 (RO1 NIH) This is a longitudinal observational study at four sites (Lurie Children’s, Children’s Hospital Los Angeles, Boston Children’s Hospital and the University of California at San Francisco) to examine the outcomes of existing medical treatment protocols for gender affirming care in two distinct cohorts: youth initiating puberty suppression and youth pursuing testosterone and/or estrogen therapy.
 The study will follow participants for up to 9 years, following the health impact of accessing gender affirming care from youth into adulthood.

 2015–2019 (CDPH DA-41-3350-11-2014-003) This project provides infrastructure support for an investigator team to evaluate 20 different HIV prevention projects across the city of Chicago.